Living saints in Byzantine frescoes: Panagia Gouverniotissa Monastery

-Throughout its long and turbulent history, Crete has always been a place of intense spirituality and religiosity.
+Crete has been a place of intense spirituality and religiosity, throughout its long and turbulent history.
 With its ancient roots and steadfastness, the Orthodox Church has played an important role as a custodian of perennial values and a catalyst for Greek national identity.
 The beautiful monasteries, chapels, and churches, many of which have magnificent relics dating from the Byzantine era in Crete (961-1204 A.D.) are one of the many reasons why the island is an ideal destination for religious tourism enthusiasts.

 On the 15th of August, the Greek Orthodox Church commemorates the Dormition of the Mother of God (“Koemisis”), one of the largest religious holidays of the year.
 Traditionally on this day, the villages, churches, and icons are adorned with flowers in a festive atmosphere, and all married women named Maria celebrate their name day (“onomastikí eortí”).
-In one of our mountain trips, we happened to visit the famous monastery of Panagia Gouverniotissa (dedicated to the Assumption), just after a local event that took place on the celebration day on its premises.
+There are thousands of pilgrims who visit monasteries that are preparing for the feast of the patron saint, such as the Panagia Faneromeni Monastery in Ierapetra.

-The monastery is located near the village of Potamies, about 5 km from Hersonissos and 33 km east of Heraklion, on a small hill with a breathtaking view of the Lagada area and Potamies Valley.
+The monastery is located near the village of Potamies, about 8 km south of Hersonissos and 33 km east of Heraklion, on a small hill with a breathtaking view of the Lagada area and Potamies Valley.
 Founded in the 10th century after Crete was liberated from the Arabs, and thus considered among the oldest Byzantine monasteries in Crete, Panagia Gouverniotissa is not only a place of worship but also a great point of cultural and historical interest.

 If you are passionate about cultural itineraries or religious pilgrimages, until you plan a visit to Crete, we invite you to enjoy our photos from Panagia Gouverniotissa!